Joseph Baker (Royal Navy officer): Baltic service

 The Danes, who had eighteen heavy gunboats for support, landed some 1000 troops in the darkness and fog and attempted to outflank the British positions.
 Their attack was uncoordinated and poorly equipped.
 However the batteries at Fort Yorke (the British base) and Massareenes stopped the assault.
 Gunfire from Tartar and Sheldrake forced the gunboats to move off westwards.
 The gunboats made their escape over the reefs while the ships had to beat round the outside.
 Tartar chased three gunboats towards Læsø but found herself in shoal water as night approached and gave up the chase.
 On the way back Tartar captured two Danish transports that it had passed while chasing the gunboats; one of them had 22 soldiers on board, with a considerable quantity of ammunition, shells and the like, while the other contained provisions.

 Sheldrake managed to capture two gunboats.
 The Danes on the western side managed to embark on board fourteen gunboats and make their escape.
 The Battle of Anholt cost the British only two killed and 30 wounded.
 The Danes lost their commander, three other officers, and 50 men killed.
 The British took, besides the wounded, five captains, nine lieutenants, and 504 rank and file as prisoners, as well as three pieces of artillery, 500 muskets, and 6,000 rounds of ammunition.
 In addition, Sheldrakes two captured gunboats resulted in another two Lieutenants of the Danish Navy, and 119 men falling prisoner.

 Tartar grounded on 18 August 1811 on Dagö Island off the coast of Estonia and sprang a leak.
 Her crew refloated but she continued to fill with water.
-She was run ashore on 21 August at Kahar Islet, midway between Dagö Island and the Isle of Worms, and later burnt.
+She was run ashore on 21 August at "Kahar Islet", midway between Dagö Island and the Isle of Worms (possibly Kassari Island), and later burnt.
 Ethalion rescued all her crew, who then were reassigned to other ships on the Baltic station.
 A court martial on 23 October honorably acquitted Captain Baker, his officers and crew.